omkarbhabad99/cis6930sp24-assignment1/README.md

    - **test_censor_simple_date**: Focuses on the script's ability to detect and censor dates in a simple numeric format.
    - **test_censor_full_date**: Evaluates the censoring of fully written dates, including those with month names and ordinal numbers, testing the script's natural language processing capabilities.

+### Assumptions

+1. **Case Sensitivity in Names**: The tool primarily detects names that start with uppercase letters.
+Names beginning with lowercase, like "allen" or "john," might not be consistently censored, affecting the tool's ability to fully anonymize text documents.

+2. **Standard Address Formats**: It's assumed that addresses are presented in recognizable formats.
+Addresses that deviate from common patterns or are fragmented may evade detection, potentially leaving sensitive location information uncensored.

+3. **Overcensoring Common Words**: There's a possibility of over-censoring, where words or phrases not meant to be redacted are obscured because they resemble or contain parts of sensitive entities.
+For instance, "Texas Instruments" might be incorrectly censored due to "Texas" being recognized as a potential address component.

+4. **English Language Documents**: The tool's design and testing are predicated on the assumption that it will be applied to documents written in English.
+This focus means that documents in other languages may not be processed with the same level of accuracy, as the entity recognition models are optimized for English text.